tanyas-builds/Numerical-IK-Optimization/README.md

 ---

 ## Technical Specifications
-[cite_start]Based on the computational experiments conducted in this study[cite: 58, 60]:
+Based on the computational experiments conducted in this study[cite: 58, 60]:

 | Parameter | Value | Source File |
 | :--- | :--- | :--- |